 These really are my new favorite chewy chocolate chip cookies.
 Now, that’s a big statement because I haven’t cheated on this recipe in two and a half years!

 I’ve used it for Twix Bar Cookies, Snickers Cookies, M&M’s Cookies, S’mores Cookies, and many others when I want a hearty, but buttery dough base.
 Any cookie I’m going to stuff with add-ins or candy, that’s not a peanut butter cookie, I use that base.

 But all good things eventually get knocked off their pedestal and something better, shinier, and newer comes along.
-Enter: these pudding cookies.
-That’s right, chewy chocolate chip cookies made with pudding mix!
+Enter: these chocolate chip pudding cookies.
+That’s right, chewy chocolate chip cookies with vanilla pudding mix!

 These gooey chocolate chip cookies are thick enough to sink your teeth into, with slight chewiness at the base and edges.
 It’s just enough to balance the very pillowy soft centers and give me the mouthfeel I want in a perfectly baked, chewy chocolate chip cookie.
 The dough is buttery and moist with hints of vanilla, and it’s the perfect canvas for the melted chocolate chips.

 So it’s ‘the best’ according to me and my family, and of course, this can change.
 Food bloggers, we change our minds if you haven’t noticed.
 But for now, these chewy chocolate chip cookies are the top dog.

 I can’t wait for you to try them and let me know if you agree.

 To make the absolute best chocolate chip cookies, you’ll need: